Euclidean domains with no multiplicative norms: UFDs and splitting primes

-\begin{lemma} Let $(I,<)$ be a totally ordered set, and let $(R_i)_{i\in I}$ be a family of UFDs.
+\begin{lemma} Let $(I,<)$ be a directed set, and let $(R_i)_{i\in I}$ be a family of UFDs.
 Assume for all $i,j\in I$ with $i<j$ that $R_i\subseteq R_j$.
-Setting $R:=\bigcup_{k\in I}R_k$, then $U(R)=\bigcup_{k\in I}U(R_k)$.
-Further, assuming that for each nonzero, nonunit element $r\in R$, there exists some index $i\in I$ \textup{(}possibly depending on $r$\textup{)} where \begin{itemize} \item $r\in R_{i}$, and \item for each index $j\geq i$, the prime factorization of $r$ in $R_i$ is also a prime factorization of $r$ in $R_j$, \end{itemize} then such factorizations remain prime factorizations in $R$, so $R$ is a UFD. \end{lemma} \begin{proof} Being an ordered union of domains, the set $R$ is also a domain.
+If $R$ is the direct limit of this family, then $U(R)$ is the direct limit of the unit groups $(U(R_i))_{i\in I}$.
+Further, assuming that for each nonzero, nonunit element $r\in R$, there exists some index $i\in I$ \textup{(}possibly depending on $r$\textup{)} where \begin{itemize} \item $r\in R_{i}$, and \item any prime factor of $r$ in $R_i$ remains prime in $R_j$ for each index $j\geq i$ \textup{(}in other words, prime factorizations eventually stabilize\textup{)}, \end{itemize} then such factors remain prime in $R$, so $R$ is a UFD. \end{lemma} \begin{proof} Being a direct limit of domains, the set $R$ is also a domain.
 The claim about unit groups is also clear.

 Given a nonzero, nonunit $r\in R$, fix an index $i\in I$ satisfying the two bullet points.
 Write the prime factorization of $r$ in $R_i$ as

 We will show that each $p_i$ is prime in $R$, thus showing that $R$ is a UFD.
 It suffices to show it for $p:=p_1$.